open-resonance-protocol/resonance-protocol/GATEWAY.md

 ## Step 1: Load the Protocol

+The protocol comes in two versions.
+We recommend the **Core Protocol** for your first session.

+1.  **[Go to the Protocol Page](https://resonance-protocol.org/protocol-core)**.
+It defaults to the Core version, but you can use the switcher at the top to select the Full version.
+2. Click the **"Copy to Clipboard"** button.
-You don't need to install anything yet.
-Just copy the entire contents of the main protocol file and paste it into your chat window with your AI.
+3. Paste the entire protocol text into your chat window with the AI.
+This gives the AI the context it needs.

-*   **Click here to open the protocol file in a new tab:** [`resonance_protocol.md`](https://raw.githubusercontent.com/open-resonance-protocol/resonance-protocol/main/resonance_protocol.md)
-*   Select all the text (Ctrl+A or Cmd+A).
-*   Copy it (Ctrl+C or Cmd+C).
-*   Paste it into your chat window.

-**Note:** This is a large amount of text.
-It's the simplest way to give the AI the full context for one session.

 ---